LivelyKernel/lively4-server/README.md

 # Setup

+`npm install`.

-Either run httpServer.js directly, or use a script like bin/lively4S1.sh
+Then, either run `node httpServer.js` directly, or use a script like bin/lively4S1.sh

+Configure the served directory with `--directory=path/to/dir`.

 # Self-supporting development of lively4-server